-Cooking in Medaille and St. Joseph's rooms: Closed coil or enclosed cooking elements such as popcorn poppers, coffee makers, are some examples of acceptable cooking appliances.
+Cooking: Closed coil or enclosed cooking elements such as popcorn poppers, coffee makers, are some examples of acceptable cooking appliances.
 Microwaves no larger than 1.4 cubic feet are allowed to be used in student rooms.
 Refrigerators should be no bigger than 2.5 cubic feet.
-For questions about the size of an appliance being acceptable please contact the Department of Residential Life.
+For questions about the size of an appliance being acceptable please contact the Department of Residence Life.